- Learn about effective manual handling risk assessments to help protect employees.

 When assessing the TASK stage of TILE manual handling, you should consider:

-- The physical movements required, such as any excessive, sudden or repetitive moves.
+- What are the physical movements required for this task, including any excessive, sudden, or repetitive moves?
 Does the task involve overstretching or overreaching?

-- The distances involved in moving or lifting a load.
-How long the task should take and the degree of physical effort required.
+- What are the distances involved in moving or lifting a load for this task?
+How long should the task take, and what is the degree of physical effort required?

-- The pace of work required, and the time given for rest and recovery both during and after the task.
+- What is the pace of work required for this task, and is there adequate time given for rest and recovery both during and after the task?

 This stage involves assessing who will be carrying out the task.
-Different people have different capabilities, training, physical strength and health conditions – and all play a role in assessing the risk to the health of the individual or team carrying out the task.
+Different people have different capabilities, training, physical strength and health conditions.
 You should assess their existing manual handling skills, previous manual handling training and experience.
-Consider whether the individual requires additional help and support to complete the task.
+Consider whether they require additional help and support to complete the task.

-When assessing the INDIVIDUAL stage of TILE manual handling, you should consider:
+When assessing this stage of TILE manual handling, you should consider:

 - Does the individual have any health-related impairments or disabilities?